sfny/homespace/README.md

-This a repo based on the [SpaceTalk](http://spacetalkapp.com) homepage.
+This is a repo based on the [SpaceTalk](http://spacetalkapp.com) homepage.

 It's a [Meteor](http://meteor.com) app.